caprenter/shelvoke-drewry/docs/Types.md

 This page aims to offer guidance in recognising a Shelvoke &amp; Drewry refuse collection vehicle and arriving at an approximate manufacturing date.

-There are just five main types to consider:-
+There are just six main types to consider:-

 1. The Freighter and the Mark II version.
 In production 1922 &#8211; 1952
 2. The New type 1937 - 1939